nasimjamshidi/LAR-IQA/README.md

-# Image Quality Assessment Project
+# LAR-IQA: A Lightweight, Accurate, and Robust No-Reference Image Quality Assessment Model

 ## Description
 This project involves evaluating and training image quality assessment models using MobileNet architectures with optional KAN layers.